natgo/wt-wiki-scraper/wikitext-transpiled/ground/Cromwell%20V.md

 * Standard 5 crew members allow a margin of crew casualties before a decrease in combat performance.
 * Low profile.
 * Excellent climbing ability (both in reverse and forwards).
-* Still gains speed while climbing even the steepest of slopes.
 * Great turret rotation for a Rank 2 medium tank (beaten only by the T-34).
+* Quite survivable with the interior plates

 '''Cons:'''

-* Solid shot post-penetration damage still mediocre, with emphasis in precise targeting of critical modules and crew on the first shot.
-* Only solid shot ammunition for armour-piercing shells
+* Only solid shot ammunition for armour-piercing shells, which is not very amazing compared to APHE other tanks have
 * 75 mm gun only average in anti-tank capabilities.
 * The sensitive brakes can throw aim off in the instance, letting a prepared enemy fire first.
 * Armour is only supported by raw thickness due to its flat, boxy construction.
 Requires manual compound angling to improve effectiveness.